-The bachelor thesis is executed in two periods (blocks), and will finish with an obligatory presentation at the Bachelor's Thesis Conference at the end of the semester (end of January and June)
+The bachelor thesis is executed in two periods (blocks), and will finish with an obligatory presentation at the Bachelor Thesis Conference at the end of the semester (end of January and June)

 Remarks: Apart from a starting session, there are usually weekly meetings with the supervisor.
 In addition to the thesis, participation and effort are part of the grading.
 The grade will become valid only after the thesis is handed in to the library as a .pdf-file.
-In additional, students have to participate in the bachelor's thesis conference.
+In addition, students have to participate in the Bachelor Thesis conference.
 These conferences are organized twice a year and each group must present the results of their thesis work.

-More information can be found in the "bachelor's thesis brochure" and in "writing in the bachelor programme Psychology (both available at the Nestor site of the bachelor thesis).
-Sign-in takes place via ProgressWWW.
-Selection of a research group is done via Nestor.
+More information can be found in the "Bachelor Thesis Manual" (available at the Nestor site of the Bachelor Thesis).
+Sign-in takes place via